Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

 # Lab 09 - Create a VM with a Template

+### Estimated timing: 15 minutes

 ## Lab overview

 In this walkthrough, we will deploy a virtual machine with a QuickStart template and examine monitoring capabilities.

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, You will be able to complete the following tasks:

 + Task 1: Explore the gallery and locate a template
 + Task 2: Verify and monitor your virtual machine deployment

-## Estimated timing: 15 minutes

 ## Architecture diagram